Different Types of Leathers & Their Water Resistance

 What can cause damage to leather?

 Exposure to substances like water, alcoholic drinks, greasy stains, sweat, and body oil can damage leather.
-However, immediate cleaning can prevent lasting damage.
+However, immediate cleaning of the leather can prevent lasting damage.

 Does exposure to rain cause the leather to crack?